thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 type defined in {{sec-iana-media-types}} or the CoAP Content-Format defined in
 {{sec-iana-coap-content-format}}.

+# Scalability Considerations
+{: #sec-scalability}

+IAKs can be either raw public keys or certified public keys.

+Certified public keys require the manufacturer to run the certification authority that issues x.509 certs for the IAKs.

+This approach provides sensibly better scalability properties compared to using raw public keys, namely:

+* storage requirements on the verifier side are minimised - the same manufacturer's trust anchor is used for any number of devices,
+* the provisioning model is simpler and more robust since there is no need to notify the verifier about each newly manufactured device.

+The IAK's x.509 cert can be inlined in the PSA token using the `x5chain` COSE header parameter {{COSE-X509}} at the cost of an increase in the PSA token size.  {{Section 4.4 of TLS12-IoT}} and {{Section 15 of TLS13-IoT}} provide guidance for profiling x.509 certs used in IoT deployments.

 # Freshness Model

 The PSA Token supports the freshness models for attestation Evidence based on